peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * Lists of CBORObject.

  * Maps of CBORObject.
-The keys to the map are written out to the data tream in an undefined order.
+The keys to the map are written out to the data stream in an undefined order.

  * Null.

- * Byte arrays, which will always be written as definite-length byte trings.
+ * Byte arrays, which will always be written as definite-length byte strings.

- * String objects, which will be written as indefinite-length text trings if their size exceeds a certain threshold (this behavior may hange in future versions of this library).
+ * String objects, which will be written as indefinite-length text strings if their size exceeds a certain threshold (this behavior may change in future versions of this library).

  * Any object accepted by the FromObject static methods.